confluentinc/ksql/docs/reference/server-configuration.md

 If not set, the internal listener defaults to the first listener defined by `listeners`.

-This setting is most often useful in a IaaS environment to separate external-facing traffic from internal traffic.
+This setting is most often useful in an IaaS environment to separate external-facing traffic from internal traffic.

 ## `ksql.internal.topic.replicas`